TimMurphy/Casper/README.md

 # Casper

-Casper is a simple website &amp; blogging engine.
+Casper is a simple website & blogging engine.